baggepinnen/MatrixProfile.jl/README.md

 k = 2; r = 2; th = 5;
 mot = motifs(profile, k, r, th)
 plot(profile, mot)
+# plot(mot) # Motifs can be plotted on their own for a different view.
 ```
 - `k` is the number of motifs to extract
 - `r` controls how similar two windows must be to belong to the same motif.
 A higher value leads to more windows being grouped together.